stitchdata/docs/_account-security/settings/notifications/guides/slack-notifications.md

 # -------------------------- #

 requirements:
   - item: |
-      **A Stitch Enterprise plan.** The Custom email notification list is available only on a Stitch Enterprise plan.
-  - item: |
       **An existing Slack account.** Depending on ]the method you want to use to integrate with Slack](#configure-slack), you may need a Slack Standard or Plus plan.